hustf/LuxorLabels/README.md

      The function returns information about which (if any) were dropped.
   - `all` means: Plot all labels
   - `at given offset`: Don't try to find the best offset direction.
   - `optimize diagonal offset`: If labels overlap, flip offset diagonally (a 2-satisfiability problem).
-Often the best choice since leader lines remain parallel.
+Often the best choice since leader lines remain parallel (looking good).
   - `optimize vertical offset`: If  labels overlap, flip  vertically.
   - `optimize horizontal offset`: Good for placing labels around a vertical line.
   - `optimize offset`: Text offset to any quadrant.
 A 4-satisfiability problem, slow, and often produces less readable output since leader lines (if enabled) are not parallel.